Why There Are Two Ways to Count in Korean — Native vs Sino-Korean Numbers Explained (Updated May 2026)

 🧭 Conclusion

 Korean has two number systems because the language carries both native Korean number words and Sino-Korean number words.
-But for learners, the important question is not historical trivia.
+But for learners, the important question isn't historical trivia.
 The important question is: which number naturally belongs with this counter or situation?

 Native Korean numbers are essential for everyday counting, age with 살, and clock hours.
 Sino-Korean numbers are essential for prices, dates, phone numbers, minutes, seconds, addresses, room numbers, floors, math, and many large-number expressions.
 Once you stop memorizing isolated lists and start learning pairings, Korean numbers become much less intimidating.